goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

    - Metrics include runtime, memory usage, and convergence behaviour.

 ### 4. **Stability Analysis**
    - Tools to analyze the stability region of the proposed scheme along with the stability polynomial structure.
-All the tableaus used in the paper are stability polynominal and caluations and plots are provided in there own seperate notebook.
+All the tableaus used in the paper are stability polynomial and calculations and plots are provided in there own seperate notebook.
 This includes the 3rd order 15 , 21 stage and 4th order 16 stage.
 ### 5. **Collect of butcher tableaus**
    -  Also in the repo is a collection of 3rd order 4th order tableaus for researchers to use.
-   -  Also the docker file to run the IPOPT code to generate the schemes available for other researchers to generate their own schemes
+   -  Also the docker file to run the IPOPT code to generate the schemes available for other researchers to generate their own schemes.
+   -  For the longer running 21 stage  esrk i have supplied some tableaus but feel free to generate your own all IPOPT code is provided.

 ---